 The benefits we have seen from the children’s participation in the Shichida program include:

 - Appreciation of numbers as quantities.

 - Seeing the relevance of numbers in real life

-- Enjoying the process of learning in general.
+- Enjoying the process of learning maths

-- Grasps the concept of numbers
+- Grasping the concept of numbers

-- Ability to do mental mathematics.
+- Ability to do mental mathematics

-A study conducted in 2012 by researchers at University of Texas, Dallas’ Center for Vital Longevity, Duke University, and the University of Michigan has found that the strength of communication between the left and right hemispheres of the brain predicts performance on basic arithmetic problems.
+A study conducted in 2012 by researchers at University of Texas, Dallas’ Center for Vital Longevity, Duke University and the University of Michigan has found that the strength of communication between the left and right hemispheres of the brain predicts performance on basic arithmetic problems.